BNZ Logo

 For overseas travel policies available to BNZ Advantage Visa Platinum cardholders and BNZ Advantage Business cardholders the following is the relevant definition of rental vehicle:

-Rental vehicle – means a motor vehicle rented or hired by you from a recognised motor vehicle rental company for the carriage of passengers and does not include any vehicle designed to be used for the carriage of commercial goods.
+Rental vehicle – means a motor vehicle rented or hired by you during your journey from a recognised motor vehicle rental company for the private carriage of passengers.
+It does not include any vehicle designed to be used for the carriage of commercial goods.

 For definitions and information about domestic rental vehicle cover for BNZ Advantage Visa Platinum cardholders only, please click here